-The country music community said goodbye to Holly Dunn this past week after losing her courageous battle with ovarian cancer, but her incredible talent and gift of music will always live on.
+The country music community said goodbye to Holly Dunn two years ago after she lost her courageous battle with ovarian cancer, but her incredible talent and gift of music will always live on.

 Before they begin the song, Dolly compliments Dunn by saying "Daddy's Hands" is one of her favorite country songs of all time.
 The duo's harmonies during the first chorus will blow you away.
 See for yourself below.